datacenter/aci-monitoring-stack/docs/labs/lab1.md

 To switch to a `Table` view we need two steps:
 -  Select the `Table Format` for our query: Go to `Options` --> `Format` --> Select `Table`
 <img src=images/lab1/queryformat.png width="500">
--  Select the `Table` from the Visualization drop down Menu by cluicking on `Time Series` and then picking `Table` (take a moment to see how many options there are here)
+-  Select the `Table` from the Visualization drop down Menu by clicking on `Time Series` and then picking `Table` (take a moment to see how many options there are here)

       <img src=images/lab1/Visualization.png width="500">